 Is your passion cycling?
 Are you currently working in the adventure tourism industry in Uganda?
 Would you like to become a better bicycle guide?
 If your answer to one of these questions is yes, then the advanced bicycle guide course might be the perfect thing for you.
 For this edition a maximum of 10 spots are available only for bicycle guides who already have some experience.
 You can find more information on this page and you can apply clicking the red button.

-Red Dirt Uganda is organizing a free 6-day advanced bicycle guide course that will take place on 6 days spread over 3 consecutive weeks: July 27th & 29th and August 3rd, 5th, 10th and 12th.
-The training programme is from 8am-4pm at our office in Bunga, Kampala and includes costs like boat transport, lunch and use of bikes.
+Red Dirt Uganda is organizing a free 5-day advanced bicycle guide course that will take place on 17th-21st April.
+The training programme is from 8am-4pm at our office in Jinja and includes costs like boat transport, lunch and use of bikes.
 There is no enrolment fee!
 If interested sign up via the online application form.

 The bicycle guide course will cover advanced aspects that are part of a life as a bicycle guide.
 From the basics of understanding customer service to in-depth teaching on how to use a GPS device, fix bicycle issues and perform first aid.

 Most of the course will consists out of practical training.
 This means being outdoor doing stuff.
 Test, fail and learn.
 Making mistakes is not a problem; it’s a must to become a better guide.
 The course will be completed with a theoretical and practical test.
 After the course you will be able to: